francodacosta/sublime-php-getters-setters/Readme.md

 }
 ```

-As you can see if get to trouble of commenting your variables, the generated function can be used without modification.
+As you can see if get to trouble of commenting your variables, the generated functions can be used without modification.

 This is an huge time saver!